nsaikiran/impression/_drafts/server-framework-interface.md

 author: "Sai Kiran"
 ---

+*To understand the web server interfaces, we need to understand why we need then in the first place and what are we interfacing with.*

 *Lot of services are added to the web day by day.
 While web app developing we come across terms like, web server, application